PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 Changes of your code will immediately take effect w/o re-installation of the plugin when you restart cbpi.

-You should also stop the server as service and runn it in manual mode with `sudo cbpi start`to see the log outputs or errors directly on the screen.
+You should also stop the server as service and run it in manual mode with `sudo cbpi start`to see the log outputs or errors directly on the screen.
 {% endhint %}

-If you navigate into the folder, you will see the  follwoing structure:
+If you navigate into the folder, you will see the  following structure:

 ```
 pi@raspberrypi:~ $ cd cbpi4_testplugin/